MetOffice/simulation-systems/source/Reviewers/committinglinkedtickets.rst

 **In summary:**

-JULES, UKCA, LFRic Core and other child repositories can be tested using their standalone test suites as described on the How to Commit page.
+JULES, UKCA, LFRic Core and other parent repositories can be tested using their standalone test suites as described on the How to Commit page.

 UM and LFRic Apps changes will require modifying the ``dependencies.yaml`` file